ArchanaKarri/Project-3/README.md

 <!-- ------------- running-app.py ------------- -->
 ## Running-app
 To get a local copy up and running follow these simple example steps.
+Serving Flask app "app" (lazy loading)
+ * Environment: production
+   WARNING: This is a development server.
+Do not use it in a production deployme nt.
+   Use a production WSGI server instead.
+ * Debug mode: on
+ * Restarting with watchdog (windowsapi)
+ * Debugger is active!
+ * Debugger PIN: 953-404-923
+ * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>